shuoyang2000/shuoyang2000.github.io/_pages/about.md

   * Buliding formal method-guided trustworthy and reliable AI system
   * Perception-based robust planning and control
   * Formal verification and synthesis for discrete-events systems
-* My Chinese name is 杨烁 (y&aacute;ng).
+* My Chinese name is 杨烁 (y&aacute;ng shu&ograve;).
 Please let me know if you want to collaborate with me.
 You could contact me via email: yangs1 AT seas DOT upenn DOT edu